Motherpeace Tarot

 The Motherpeace Tarot is a deck of tarot cards inspired by the Goddess movement and second-wave feminism.
-Created by Karen Vogel and Vicki Noble in the 1970s, it has never been out of print, and in 2017 was given a new lease of life in a Christian Dior fashion collection.
+Created by Karen Vogel and Vicki Noble in the 1970s, it has never been out of print, and in 2017 was the subject of a Christian Dior fashion collection.

 Background

 At the time this deck was created, the feminist movement was experiencing a surge in popularity.
 Women were empowering themselves in a variety of ways, but a great deal of attention was placed on feminist art and the relationships forged between the artist, the work, and the viewer.
 This period is often viewed as one of the most progressive eras of feminist artwork.
 Although the mood of the 1970s was reported to be somewhat dark and uncertain, particularly in the Berkeley area where Vogel and Noble resided, the empowerment that many women gained through exploring their spirituality and artistic selves helped to push them through the decade.